 Electricity utilities and unit sub-metering providers have to follow special rules when dealing with low-income customers; for example, waiving security deposits, allowing longer payment times and allowing payment times under arrears payment plans.

 We have rules in place to ensure that all residential electricity customers across the province are treated fairly when it comes to customer service, including disconnections and re-connection.
-Learn more about the customer service rules that are in place for residential electricity customers.
+Learn more about the rules for all customers.

 Natural gas utilities whose rates are set by the Ontario Energy Board all have customer service standards and practices for residential customers that are similar to those we require electricity utilities to follow, including policies specific to low-income customers.